There was a mass shooting in Buffalo, NY. Ten dead.

 But there’s no sign that the killer was a Tucker Carlson fan, or had anything but contempt for the Republican Party.
 He cites NZ shooter Brenton Tarrant as an influence.
 From his manifesto: Which is being scrubbed from the internet, in the name of “not spreading the killer’s views”.
 This has the side effect that any idiot can claim Payton Gendry said something, and … Continue reading

 On p157, he says “conservatism is dead.
 Thank god.
 Now let us bury it and move on to something of worth.”
 On p31, he includes an antisemitic collage of Fox News hosts, each with a Star of David over their faces.
 The implication appears to be “Fox News is run by Jewish globalists”.
-Was he really inspired an avid Tucker Carlson fan?
+Was he really an avid Tucker Carlson fan?

 The fact that he and Carlson may have agreed on some points is neither here nor there.
 This man – insofar as he has a firm political outlook – is probably an eco-fascist, as Tarrant was.
-I doubt Tucker Carlson has ever endorsed such a viewpoint on his show or even knows what it is.
+I doubt Tucker Carlson has ever endorsed such a viewpoint on his show or even knows what eco-fascism is.

 Your political opponents are not all secretly the same.
 This must be the most prevalent fallacy in politics.
 I used to see it on boards like Free Republic, where you’d hear about how Obama was going to rally his army of Islamic terrorists and Godless atheists and Marxist college grads and Hispanic anchor babies and devil-worshipping Satanists to overthrow America.
 They seemed to believe that all of these (vastly different) people were all working on the same team.